Kesha v. Dr. Luke: April 2021

 A divided panel of New York state Supreme Court Appellate Division judges ruled that Dr. Luke was not a public figure, stating: "Although he is an acclaimed music producer and well known in the entertainment industry, he is not a household name."
 This ruling was significant because public figures must meet a high legal standard to prove they have been defamed.

 June 2021

 In an oral argument, the judge ruled that New York's recently established free speech law applies to this case.
 As a result, Dr. Luke must prove that Kesha acted in malice and the singer will be able to seek damages for the battle if she wins the trial.

-August 2021
+August 2021: Sonenberg and McAvenna depositions unsealed

 The New York Supreme Court agreed to unseal the deposition transcripts and exhibits of David Sonenberg and Georgina McAvenna, revealing that Sonenberg had testified that in a phone call with Kesha in 2005, she had indeed reported to Sonenberg and McAvenna on multiple occasions that Dr. Luke had "treated her in an inappropriate fashion" and that she did not want to work with him, confirming that she had reported the sexual misconduct to her managers in 2005 and 2006.